-Type of spaces Minimum number of extinguishers Class(es) of extinguisher(s) (t Public spaces 1 per 250 $m^2$ of deck area or fraction thereof A Accommo.
-Corridors Travel distance to extinguishers should not exceed 25 m within each deck and main vertical zone А spaces Stairway 0 Lavatories, cabins, offices, pantries con- taining no cooking appliances 0 Hospital 1 А Laundry drying rooms, pantries containing cooking appliances 1 (2) A or B Service Lockers and store rooms (having a deck area of 4 m or more), mail and baggage rooms, specie rooms, workshops (not part of machinery spaces, galleys) 1 (2) В spaces Galleys 1 class B and 1 additional class F or K for galleys with deep fat fryers B, F or K Lockers and store rooms (deck area is less than 4 m ) 0 Other spaces in which flammable liquids are stowed In accordance with Ch 8, 503. of the Rules Control Control stations (other than wheelhouse) 1 A or C Control stations Wheelhouse 2, if the wheelhouse is less than 50 $\rm m^2$ only 1 extinguisher is required^{(3)} A or C Central control station for propulsion machinery 1, and 1 additional extinguisher suit- able for electrical fires when main switchboards are arranged in central control station A and/or C Vicinity of the main switchboards 2 С Machinery Workshops 1 A or B spaces of Enclosed space with oil-fired inert gas generators, incinerators and waste 2 В disposal units Separately enclosed room with fuel oil purifiers (7) 0 Periodically unattended Machinery spaces of category A 1 at each entrance (1) В Workshops forming part of machinery spaces and other machinery spaces (auxiliary spaces, electrical equipment spaces, auto - telephone exchange rooms, air conditioning spaces and other similar spaces) 1 B or C Other Weather deck O (4) В spaces Ro-ro spaces and vehicle spaces No point if space is more than 20 m walking distance from an extinguisher at each deck level (4),(5) Cargo spaces 0 (4) В Cargo pump-room 2 В Helidecks In accordance with Ch 11, Sec 4 of the Rules В
+Type of spaces Minimum number of extinguishers Class(es) of extinguisher(s) ^{(t} Public spaces 1 per 250 m 2 of deck area or fraction thereof A Accommo.
+Corridors Travel distance to extinguishers should not exceed 25 m within each deck and main vertical zone А spaces Stairway 0 Lavatories, cabins, offices, pantries con- taining no cooking appliances 0 Hospital 1 А Laundry drying rooms, pantries containing cooking appliances 1 (2) A or B Service Lockers and store rooms (having a deck area of 4 m 2 or more), mail and baggage rooms, specie rooms, workshops (not part of machinery spaces, galleys) В spaces Galleys 1 class B and 1 additional class F or K for galleys with deep fat fryers B, F or K Lockers and store rooms (deck area is less than 4 m 2) 0 Other spaces in which flammable liquids are stowed In accordance with Ch 8, 503. of the Rules Control Control stations (other than wheelhouse) 1 A or C stations Wheelhouse 2, if the wheelhouse is less than 50 m^2 only 1 extinguisher is required $^{\!\!(3)}$ A or C Central control station for propulsion machinery 1, and 1 additional extinguisher suit- able for electrical fires when main switchboards are arranged in central control station A and/or C Vicinity of the main switchboards 2 С Machinery 1 A or B spaces of Enclosed space with oil-fired inert gas generators, incinerators and waste disposal units 2 B Separately enclosed room with fuel oil purifiers (7) 0 Periodically unattended Machinery spaces of category A 1 at each entrance (1) В Workshops forming part of machinery spaces and other machinery spaces (auxiliary spaces, electrical equipment spaces, auto - telephone exchange rooms, air conditioning spaces and other similar spaces) 1 B or C Other Weather deck 0 (4) В spaces Ro-ro spaces and vehicle spaces No point if space is more than 20 m walking distance from an extinguisher at each deck level ^{(4),(5)} Cargo spaces 0 (4) В Cargo pump-room 2 В Service spaces Control stations Machinery spaces of ategory A Helidecks In accordance with Ch 11, Sec 4 of the Rules В

-Table 8.8.3 $\langle$ Minimum numbers and distribution of portable fire extinguishers in the various types of spaces on board ships $\rangle$
+Table 8.8.3 🕻 Minimum numbers and distribution of portable fire extinguishers in the various types of spaces on board ships > • -